davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 You may already have heard of FastAPI and streamlit, two Python libraries that lately are getting quite some attention in the applied ML community.

 [FastAPI](https://fastapi.tiangolo.com/) is [gaining popularity](https://twitter.com/honnibal/status/1272513991101775872) among Python frameworks.
-It is thoroughly documentated, allows to code APIs following [OpenAPI specifications](https://en.wikipedia.org/wiki/OpenAPI_Specification) and can use `uvicorn` behind the scenes, allowing to make it "good enough" for some production use.
+It is thoroughly documented, allows to code APIs following [OpenAPI specifications](https://en.wikipedia.org/wiki/OpenAPI_Specification) and can use `uvicorn` behind the scenes, allowing to make it "good enough" for some production use.
 Its syntax is also similar to that of Flask, so that its easy to switch to it if you have used Flask before.

 [streamlit](https://www.streamlit.io/) is [getting traction](https://twitter.com/streamlit/status/1272892481470857232?s=20) as well.
 It allows to create pretty complex UIs in pure Python.
 It can be used to serve ML models without further ado, but (as of today) [you can't build REST endpoints with it](https://github.com/streamlit/streamlit/issues/439).